GRAIN FARMERS OF ONTARIO ANNUAL REPORT

 Grain Farmers of Ontario is pleased to be part of Bell Media’s Fields to Forks program again this year.
 Fields to Forks works to raise awareness about agriculture in Ontario.
 Partners in the program will help expose urban audiences to what it means to work in agriculture, and how farmers positively impact business and the environment.
 This project provides an inside look at Ontario’s grain farmers and their families.
 This is also an opportunity to tell the story of Ontario grains, from the farm to their end uses in products used globally.

 Grain Farmers of Ontario content will be shared on CTV London news and commercials, and Today’s Country BX93 radio and online.
 The Fields to Forks microsite hosts information on sponsor’s stories, food literacy, and recipes.
-Watch for the TV spot to begin airing in late August, and for radio interviews on BX93 on August 31, September 14 and September 28.
-To learn more about the program visit http://london.ctvnews.ca/fieldstoforks. •
+Watch for the TV spot which began airing in late August, and for radio interviews on BX93.
+To learn more about the program visit http://london.ctvnews.ca/ fieldstoforks. •

 by Philip Shaw